 For Moms of Cute ‘n Chubby Babies: TushBaby

 As the mom of a 10-and-a-half-pound baby who was off the charts in height and weight up until he turned age four, I sure could have used a TushBaby a few years ago to ease the pressure on my aching back, arms and legs.
 This clever contraption was invented by East Bay resident Tammy Rant, who originally introduced it on SharkTank.
-Later, Rant partnered with another Bay Area mom, marketer Sara Azadi, who had suffered her own baby carrying woes and loved the idea of an ergonomic hipseat for babies.
+Later, Rant partnered with another Bay Area mom, marketer Sara Adazi, who had physically suffered her own baby carrying woes and loved the idea of an ergonomic hipseat for babies.
 From that point on, TushBaby took off.

 Not only does TushBaby take the pain out of carrying a baby and even a young toddler on your hip, it’s compact design can eliminate the need for strollers and other bulky devices.
 Even better, the company has a program to donate its products to families with special needs babies and children. $79.

 Like so many moms of boys, San Franciscan Whitney Lundeen often found herself playing cars and LEGOs on the floor with them.
 This led to her inspiration to design a line of play dresses and playsuits for moms that will allow them to move freely, while still looking great.

 A single parent, Lundeen started off by sewing the original dresses in the line herself, often after her kids went to bed.
 The dresses, made in San Francisco, are constructed with a modal-spandex/jersey material that stretches many ways and washes easily; yet the pieces are stylish, making them the ideal throw on-and-go chic mom outfit that goes all day from the playground to dinner.
 Frankly, they look so comfy that you could easily sleep in them too, if you wish.
 Starting at $98.